eashatirrazia/Verilog_Codes/README.md

 # Verilog_Codes
-A collection of fundamental Verilog modules needed for FPGA design in various applications All codes have been tested in Vivado Design Suite on the board Diligent Nexus A750T (Xilinx Artix A750TCSG324).
+A collection of fundamental Verilog modules needed for FPGA design in various applications.
+All codes have been tested in Vivado Design Suite on the board Diligent Nexus A750T (Xilinx Artix A750TCSG324).

 ## RAM